EnviroDIY/YosemitechModbus/README.md

 # Yosemitech Modbus

 A library to use an Arduino as a master to control and communicate with the sensors produced by [Yosemitech](http://www.yosemitech.com/en/) via [Modbus RTU](https://en.wikipedia.org/wiki/Modbus) over [RS-485](https://en.wikipedia.org/wiki/RS-485).
+This library requires the use of the [EnviroDIY/SensorModbusMaster](https://github.com/EnviroDIY/SensorModbusMaster) library.

+YosemiTech sensors only support these modbus commands:
+* 3 (0x03, Read holding registers)
+* 16 (0x10, Write multiple registers)

 The communication rate is set at 9600 baud/[8-N-1](https://en.wikipedia.org/wiki/8-N-1).
 The default slave ID from the factory is 0x01.

-These sensors only support these modbus commands:
-* 3 (0x03, Read holding registers)
-* 16 (0x10, Write multiple registers)

 The implementation of modbus by these sensors is _not_ fully compliant with the [official modbus standards](http://modbus.org/specs.php).
 These are some of the irregularities we have found so far:
 * The sensors do not act on server broadcast messages (that is, write commands sent to address 0x00).